What is it?

 Waiters also benefit from this approach since they perform this particular task of their job in a more organized way.

-This pattern also works perfectly as a discoverability mechanism since customers know from the exact moment they sit on the table that the restaurant offers refills.
+This solution also works perfectly as a discoverability mechanism since customers know from the exact moment they sit on the table that the restaurant offers refills.

 Click the heart to save to your favorites